 For an overview on the different settings and protocols you can use to connect Thunderbird to your email, please review the following article:

 On January 19 2017, DreamHost updated the SSL certificates on all mail servers.
 Because the SSL certificate was updated, you will see a message next time you open your mail client.
 This message will ask you to accept the new certificate.
 This certificate is completely safe for you to accept.
 Once your mail client saves the new certificate, your email client will function normally again.
-View the following article for futher details:
+View the following article for further details:

 Setting up Thunderbird